yassinbouasri/dependency-injection-attributes/sfcasts/locator-and-iterator.md

 Over in `ButtonRemote.php`, there's a couple of ways we could solve this.
 The first approach, which is probably the *easiest*, is to inject two arguments
-here: One that's an *iterator* and one for the container.
+here: One that's an *iterator* and one for the *locator*.
 That *would* work and it's perfectly valid, but there's a *better* way.

-We *could* inject something that's both an iterator *and* a container - a `ServiceCollectionInterface`.
-Let’s take a look at that.
-This extends the `ServiceProviderInterface`.
-That's an `IteratorAggregate`, so in *addition* to being iterable, it's *also* `Countable`.
-That means we could *count* the services in there if that was a requirement.

-If we look at `ServiceProviderInterface.php`, we can see that it extends `ContainerInterface`.
-So this is both a container *and* an iterator at the same time, and *that* saves us from having to inject two different things.
-*So*, let's switch this back to `AutowireLocator`.
-Now *this* will be injected and it'll be both an iterator and a service container.
-Convenient!
+We can inject an object that's both an iterator *and* a locator:
+`ServiceCollectionInterface`.
+This is a `ServiceProviderInterface` (that's the *locator*) *and* an `IteratorAggregate` (that's the *iterator*).
+For good measure, it's also `Countable`.

+We need to switch this back to `AutowireLocator` for Symfony to inject the `ServiceCollectionInterface`.

 I'll clean up some unused imports here, and... nice.
-Now this code should work as expected because we’ll be able to both loop over all of the buttons within the iterator and *still* be able to get and press each button through the container.

-Let’s refresh our app.
+Back in our app, refresh and...
 Okay, we’re *still* listing the buttons, so that’s a good sign.
-That part of our app is working again.
-If we jump back into our profiler and look at the `POST` request, you can see that we're still calling our logic in the `ChannelDownButton`, based on the button found via our Command pattern.
+Now, if we click a button... it looks like this is working again.
+Pop into the profiler to check the `POST` request and the proper button logic is still being called. *Sweet*!

-Okay, we need to talk about *laziness*.
-One of the great things about injecting service container is that the underlying button services aren't instantiated until we call `get()`.
-So if we call `get()` on `power`, only the "Power" button will be instantiated in our app - the others won't be.
+One of the great things about a service locator is it's *lazy*.
+Services aren't instantiated until we call `get()`, and even then, only that single one.

-This is a really nice way to improve performance because you don’t have to instantiate *every single button*.
-But this isn't without problems.
-As soon as we start iterating over the buttons, we actually *are* instantiating them. *So* we've kind of removed the lazy aspect, and we're still instantiating each button.
-For a *small* app like this one, it's not a big deal, but if we had *hundreds* of services in here, this wouldn't be a solid solution.
+I *love* being lazy but we have a problem.
+Down here, in `buttons()`, we're iterating over all the buttons.
+This is *forcing* the instantiation of *all* the button services just to get their `$name`'s.
+Since we just care about the names, this is a waste of resources.

 `ServiceCollectionInterface` to the rescue!
-We’re going to remove all of this code and `dd(buttons.getProvidedServices)`.
-Okay, let’s jump back to our browser and see what that looks like.
+Symfony service locators have a special method called `getProvidedServices()`.
+Remove all this code and `dd($this->buttons->getProvidedServices())` to see what it returns.

-All right, we can see that this looks *very* similar to what we had back in Chapter 2.
-This method, `getProvidedServices()`, returns an array keyed by our button names.
-This is just some internal code that tells Symfony how to wire each of these services inside the service container.
-We need to get the array keys for this and return them.
-To do that, say `return array_keys()`.
-There we go!
-By calling `getProvidedServices()`, we're no longer instantiating *all* of the services just to get the keys.
-That should *significantly* improve performance, even in larger apps.
-If we head back to our browser and refresh... everything is working as expected again!

-To be *doubly* sure that everything is working as expected, let's add a new button to our remote.
-All we need to do for our remote to register it is add a new button implementation. *So* add a new PHP class called `MuteButton`... and implement `ButtonInterface`.
-Then hold "control" + "enter", select "Implement methods", and implement `press`.
-Inside this, we'll just `dump('Mute button pressed.)`.

-Now, if you recall from our other buttons, we need to add this `#[AsTaggedItem]` attribute.
-So let's do that... and we'll set the index to `mute`.
-We can leave the priority as the default, which is *zero*, because all of our other buttons are a higher priority; This one should just fall below the existing buttons.
+Jump back to our app and refresh.
+This looks almost identical to the manual mapping we previously used with `#[AutowireLocator]`.

+We want the *keys* of this array.
+Back here, return `array_keys()` of `$this->buttons->getProvidedServices()`.

+Go back to the app and... refresh.
+Everything is still working as expected and behind the scenes, we're no longer instantiating *all* the button services.

+Performance win!

+To celebrate all the improvements we've made, let's add a new button to our remote!

+Create a new PHP class called `MuteButton`, implement `ButtonInterface`, and add `#[AddTaggedItem]` with an `$index` of `mute`.
+Leave the priority as the default, `0`.
+This will slot this button below the others.

-Before we try this, there's one more thing we have to do.
-Each button has a SVG icon that's included in `assets/icons`.
-In the `tutorial/` directory, all we need to do is copy this `mute.svg` file that was already created for us and paste it into`assets/icons`.
-That's it!
+There's just one other thing we need to do.
+Each button has an SVG icon in `assets/icons` with the same name as the button.
+Copy `mute.svg` file from `tutorials/` and paste it here.

-*So*, to recap, when we're adding a new button, we need to create a service that implements `ButtonInterface`, add `#[AsTaggedItem]` with the name of the button, and then add the SVG to the `assets/icons/` directory.
-The template should render it correctly.

-If we go to our app and refresh... there it is!
-Our button was *automatically* added to our remote.
-If we click it and check the profiler... it prints "Mute button pressed.", which is coming from the `MuteButton` service we just created.
-This is working as expected. *Awesome*!

-So *that's it*!
-We've fully refactored our app and improved its performance using the Command pattern.
-Next: Let's add *logging* to our remote, and *do it* in a way that separates the concerns.
+Moment of truth!
+Go back to our app, refresh, and... there it is!
+Click it and check the profiler.
+It's working as expected!

+That's it for this refactor!
+Adding new buttons is now super simple *but* still performant.

+Next, let's add logging to our remote!